matrix-org/matrix-spec-proposals/proposals/1219-storing-megolm-keys-serverside.md

 #### Retrieving keys

+When retrieving keys, the `version` parameter is optional, and defaults to retrieving the latest backup version.

 ##### `GET /room_keys/keys/${roomId}/${sessionId}?version=$v`

 Retrieve the key for the given session in the given room from the backup.

 On success, returns a JSON object in the same form as the request body of `PUT /room_keys/keys/${roomId}/${sessionId}?version=$v`.

+Error codes:

+- M_NOT_FOUND: The session is not present in the backup.

 ##### `GET /room_keys/keys/${roomId}?version=$v`